 San Diego is "America's Finest City."
 With a bustling downtown, hip urban neighborhoods, exciting clubs and restaurants as well as several charming seaside villages, San Diego offers unique attractions that could keep you busy all day.
-As MCAT Summer Immersion students, San Diego will provide the most exciting environment you won’t have time to see.
+As an MCAT Summer Immersion student, San Diego offers the most thrilling environment you won’t have time to see.

-What?
-Won't have time to see?
-That's right!
-For 7 weeks you will be immersed in the most intensive MCAT preparation available.
-In 49 days, some of the best MCAT instructors in the country will provide up to 370 hours of custom designed MCAT instruction.
+That's because for 6 weeks you will be immersed in the most intensive MCAT preparation available.
+That's right, in just 49 days, some of the best MCAT instructors in the country will provide up to 370 hours of custom designed MCAT instruction.
 Do the math… 370 hours in 49 days.
 That’s intense!

 Sample MCAT Summer Immersion San Diego Schedule: